dmbarbour/glas/docs/GlasApps.md

   * `kill(Thread)` - forces a running thread to terminate.
 Threads do not error out, i.e. even a thread that halts on a type error is still logically retrying that last step forever, until code is updated or the thread is killed.
   * `join(Thread) : opt Result` - Returns a thread's final result, or nothing if the thread was killed.
 Diverges if the thread is still running.
 Join on a newly spawned thread within an atomic section will always diverge.

-Instead of 'main' as a special thread, I propose a hybrid model: the runtime offers 'sys.thread.\*' to the transaction-loop application.
-Users may manually spawn a main thread upon 'start'.
-Conversely, a thread loop with a *stable condition and atomic body* can be optimized as a transaction loop, evaluating the body many times in parallel while the condition holds.

 Multi-threading requires representing local mutable vars shared between threads as runtime-scoped heap refs.
 Ideally, an optimizer will perform analyses to minimize sharing, keeping most data on the call stack.
 We can also introduce annotations to express and enforce ownership assumptions.

+We can hybridize threaded and transaction-loop run modes.
+In this case, the runtime offers 'sys.thread.\*' to a transaction-loop application.
+Users may spawn a main thread upon 'app.start'.
+A thread loop with a *stable condition and atomic body* can be optimized as a transaction loop, evaluating the body many times in parallel while the condition holds.

 Use of 'sys.thread.\*' does have an opportunity cost: there is no general means to conveniently or robustly update thread environments in context of live coding.
-As we switch to new functions, we provide old arguments and algebraic effects handlers.
-This can feasibly be mitigated with conventions, annotations, and reflection, essentially asking users to stabilize APIs and design for live coding.
+As we switch to *new* functions, we'll provide *old* arguments and algebraic effects handlers.
+This can feasibly be mitigated with conventions, annotations, and reflection, essentially asking users to stabilize APIs and design with live coding in mind.

 *Note:* The thread API does not support naming threads.
 Instead, I suggest annotations for assigning debug names to operations in general.

+### Staged Applications

+Staged applications might define 'app.build' as a [namespace procedure](GlasNamespaces.md), generating another application based on command-line arguments.
+The procedure can be parameterized by a list of command-line arguments.
+It has access to the same '%env.\*' environment of shared libraries, languages, and configured applications as scripts.

+By default, the arguments might be split between stages at the first "--" argument.
+However, we could easily configure other patterns to split arguments.